Constrained Boundary Labeling: The One Problem

+Consider again \cref{fig:dp-pqa} for the following description.
 Let $t_L$ be the leaf for $s_L$ in $\PQAGraph(s_1, s_2)$.
 There is a unique path from $t_L$ to \rootOfTree{\PQAGraph(s_1, s_2)}, which we traverse bottom up and consider each internal node on it.
 Let $t$ be such a node with the children $t_1, \dots, t_z$ in this order from left to right.
 Let~$T_i$, $1 \leq i \leq z$, be the subtree that contains the site $s_L$, rooted at $t_i$.
-The labels for all sites represented by $\Leaves{T_1}, \dots, \Leaves{T_{i - 1}}$ will be placed above $\Label_L$ in any labeling \Labeling of \Sites in which the children of $t$ are ordered as stated.
-Therefore, we call these sites \emph{above $s_L$} (at~$t$).
-Analogously, the sites represented by $\Leaves{T_{i + 1}}, \dots, \Leaves{T_z}$ are \emph{below $s_L$} (at~$t$). \cref{fig:dp-pqa} illustrates this.
+The labels for all sites represented by $\Leaves{T_1}, \dots, \Leaves{T_{i - 1}}$ are placed above $\Label_L$ in any labeling \Labeling of \Sites in which the children of $t$ are ordered as stated.
+Therefore, we call these sites \emph{above~$s_L$} (at~$t$).
+Analogously, the sites represented by $\Leaves{T_{i + 1}}, \dots, \Leaves{T_z}$ are \emph{below $s_L$} (at~$t$).
 The sites represented by \Leaves{T_i} are neither above nor below $s_L$ at $t$.
 It is important to note that we use two different notions of \emph{above}/\emph{below}.
-On the one hand, sites can be above a node $t$ in the PQ-A-Graph $\PQAGraph(s_1, s_2)$, which depends on the order of the children of~$t$.
+On the one hand, sites can be above a node $t$ in the PQ-A-graph $\PQAGraph(s_1, s_2)$, which depends on the order of the children of~$t$.
 On the other hand, a site can also be above a leader \Leader, which depends on the (geometric) position of \Leader and is independent of $\PQAGraph(s_1, s_2)$.
 Recall \cref{fig:dp-pqa} and compare it with \cref{fig:definition-sub-instance} for the former and latter notion of above and below, respectively.